Batool55/Gender-Detection/README.md

 # Gender-Detection
-Solution to detect the gender from speech.
+Readme.pdf provide describtion of the solution.